alper/nix-shorts/posts/your-first-derivation.md

 A derivation in Nix is a definition of a build, which takes some inputs and produces an output.
 The inputs are usually in a `src` attribute, and the output is a path in the Nix store like this: `/nix/store/some-hash-pkg-name`.

-Building a derivation will create a symlink called `result` to the output in the current directory.
+Building a derivation will create a symlink called `result` to the resulting output in the current directory for easy access.

 ## Basic derivation example